 Great for so many treats, topping hot chocolate, putting on cupcakes, cakes and served with berries, and more.
 Anywhere you like whipped cream you’ll have to try this!

-This recipe is easily multiplied, so make as much as you need!
+This whipped cream recipe can be easily multiplied, so make as much as you need!

 - 1 cup heavy cream

 - 1 tablespoon powdered sugar

 - One a high speed with a whip attachment on a hand-held blender or stand mixer.